mitthhuu3110/ets/README.md

 # Employee Tracking System (ETS)

-The Employee Tracking System (ETS) is a RESTful web application built with Spring Boot, Spring Data JPA, and PostgreSQL.
-It allows organizations to manage employee records efficiently, supporting CRUD operations and scalable deployment.
+The Employee Tracking System (ETS) is a robust RESTful web application designed for organizations to efficiently manage employee records.
+Built with Spring Boot, Spring Data JPA, and PostgreSQL, ETS supports full CRUD operations, secure access, and is ready for scalable deployment in modern cloud or on-premise environments.

 ---